Buying a Car in Ireland

 Top tip: A new car must be registered with the Revenue.
 When you buy from a dealer, it’s their responsibility to ensure this is done.

 Remember to bear in mind any added extras that might come along with your new car.
-Tax is a fixed charge unfortunately, but expensive features on the car like spotlights, fancy alloys or a leather interior will all add up in the long-run.
+Tax is a fixed cost of owning a car unfortunately, but expensive features on the car like spotlights, fancy alloys or a leather interior will all add up in the long-run.

 Top tip: When going to view a hi-spec, used car you’ve found online, check that the extras outlined are actually on the vehicle.
 If not, there should be a drop in price.